 In this level, architects are organized in the following way:

 One corporate architecture team is positioned within or near the IT department.
-Architecture is done at an operational and tactical level.
-Architects do not yet focus on creating standard architecture products but on executing activities like analyzing, consulting, and advising.
+Architecture is implemented at both operational and tactical levels.
+Architects do not yet focus on creating standardized architectural products, but rather on executing activities such as analysis, consulting, and advising.
 They create unstructured PowerPoint presentations, Excel sheet repositories, and unstructured work documents containing architectural design fragments.

 There is a notion of Enterprise Architecture, but the various architectures in the framework are not documented (well).
 There are some standards to work with, but not everything may be used at will.
 Architects guide Change.
 An architect is a position.
 Architects and Project Managers are in each other’s way.